pykotech/notes/courses/Coursera-Network_Analysis_in_Systems_Biology/03-Topological_Models_and_Network_Evolution.md

 Survival of the fittest
 -----------------------

+- An agent's fitness determines its ability to survive and spread.
 - Agent-fitness depends on many different factors (longevity, mobility, etc).
 - Hubs in complex systems tend to be the most fit.
+- **Processivity** - once a process is started it takes less energy to keep it going.

 Duplication-divergence
 ----------------------

-Growth by duplication and divergence is very common among complex systems
+Growth by duplication and divergence is very common among complex systems.
+- Examples: different types of browsers, search engines, or similar car models.
+- Duplication-divergence model is an alternative model capable of generating scale-free networks that is **more relevant to biology**
+ - *e.g.* Protein-protein interaction networks (Vazquez et al. 2003)

 **Duplication-divergence Network Growth model**: